adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

 {{< figure src="images/blkid-bitlocker.png">}}

 That looks right.
 It's detecting a bitlocker partition.
-Now let's use `dislocker` to decrypt the disk using the recovery key.
-Then we can check to make sure it worked and there's an NTFS volume:
+Next, we can use `dislocker` to decrypt the disk using the recovery key and check to make sure it worked and there's an NTFS volume:

 ```
 sudo mkdir -p /media/bitlocker/disk